 Don't be put off by the exquisite plating of this salad recipe, as it is actually very simple to prepare.
 Romesco is a popular sauce which is thought to originate from Catalunya.
-Commonly it includes red pepper but in this romesco recipe Robert Thompson relies on tomatoes alone, so make sure these are good quality.
-The choice of vegetables in this dish should be related to what is in season so don't be too worried if the radishes aren't available.
-A great vegetarian people pleaser.
+More often than not it includes red pepper, but in this romesco recipe Robert Thompson relies on tomatoes alone, so make sure these are good quality.

 Preheat the oven to 190°C/gas mark 5.
 Place the tomatoes and bulbs of garlic on a lightly oiled baking tray and roast until the tomatoes are well coloured and the garlic bulbs are very soft (this should take approximately 30-35 minutes)